How did you make your team members feel today?

 Why it’s useful

-Bringing to a level of consciousness about the impact, as a leader, that you have on your staff heightens your awareness in your day-to-day interactions.
+Bringing to a level of consciousness about the impact, as a leader, that you have on your team members heightens your awareness in your day-to-day interactions.
 This helps you to modify, add or eliminate behaviours – it might be what you say, how you say it, what you do and your body language.
 This provides an opportunity to become the best version of yourself as a leader.

 How/when to apply it